Models for gapped boundaries and domain walls: Levin-Wen models

 The sums in the expressions for $H$ run over the vertices $\mathbf{v}$ and plaquettes $\mathbf{p}$ of the planar graph.
 The stabilizer operator $Q_{\mathbf{v}}$ acts on a label configuration (a basis vector in the physical space) $|\psi\rangle$ as follows:

 The operator $B_{\mathbf{p}}^k$ acts as zero if some of the spins at the corners of plaquette $p$ are unstable.
-If all the spins at the corners are stable, then $B_{\mathbf{p}}^k$ creates a loop with label $k$, which is fused with the plaquette boundary using the rules of the tensor category \cite{lw-mod}.
+If all the spins at the corners are stable, then $B_{\mathbf{p}}^k$ creates a loop with label $k$, which is fused with the plaquette boundary using the rules of the tensor category, see Fig.~\ref{fig:Bpk} or the original paper~\cite{lw-mod}.
 The operators $Q_{\mathbf{v}}$ and $B_{\mathbf{p}}^k$ for different vertices and plaquettes commute with each other; $Q_{\mathbf{v}}$ and $B_{\mathbf{p}}$ are orthogonal projectors.

 Ground states of the Levin-Wen model satisfy the stabilizer conditions

 The first condition is simply the requirement that $|\psi\rangle\in\calL$.
 For a planar graph with fixed labels on its external edges, the ground space is isomorphic to the $\Hom$ space $V$ defined by those labels.
 The isometric embedding $V\to\calL$ is given by $D^{-p}\eval^{*}$, where $p$ is the number of plaquettes, and the map\, $\eval:\calL\to V$ corresponds to the evaluation of a diagram by the tensor category rules.